 All requests for transcripts must be written.
-Students needing a copy of their transcript or a certified copy of the end-of-semester grade report must complete a transcript request form at the Records Office.
+Students needing a copy of their transcript or a certified copy of the end-of-semester grade report must request their transcripts through Self Service.
 All official transcripts are processed through USC Columbia.
-Transcript costs are \$8.00 for each copy.
+Transcript costs are \$12.00 for each copy.
 No transcript is issued to students who are indebted to the University.